christopher-ezeogu/BxrisDataEngineering/PowerBI/notes.md

     Specialty
     Procedure Category

-# refresh data from SQL Server
+# To refresh data from SQL Server
 - records when connected to has to be done using the "Direct Query" option instead of "Import"